 The increase in rates will support investments in aging infrastructure and maintain reserves to provide for contingencies and unplanned expenses related to the water and sewer system.
-More information on water and sewer rates and the supporting rate study are available at vienna-va.legistar.com/Calendar.aspx or by contacting the Town's Department of Public Works at 703-255-6380.
+For more information on water and sewer rates and the supporting rate study, please contact the Town's Department of Public Works at 703-255-6380.